 MW and AKT are members of the WHO technical working group on maternal and perinatal death surveillance and response.
 Other authors declare no competing interests.

+Funding

+MW’s salary is partly funded by the National Institute for Health Research (NIHR 302412).
+There was no specific funding for this review.

 References